Address Beekloh 16b

 The house consists of 150 m² living space, 22 m² usable space and a plot of 269 m².
 Ready to move in from August.

 This townhouse located in Ammersbek / Hamburg-Bergstedt is based on Dutch and Danish role models.
 The street-side façade with diagonally attached one- and one-and-a-half-story stems with saddle resp. pent roof loosens the front of the building decisively.
 The back is rather classically austere, also enlivened by a bay on the 1st floor.
 This facade shape is joined by material that is or was typical of the region.
-Classic red clinker on the ground floor contrasts with dark parts on the upper floors.
+Classic red clinker on the garden floor contrasts with dark parts on the upper floors.

 Material that withstands wind and weather.
 The color contrast black-white, multicolored-achromatic is lively, especially due to the white of the doors and windows.
 The house embodies the north.
 Clinker, slate, natural stone paving etc. with a view of the typical wide landscape with meadows, hedges, ditches and green fields.
 Pure idyll right on the outskirts of Hamburg (by the way, the border between Hamburg and Schleswig-Holstein runs exactly through the property).
 It is fairly easy to call this place your new home!